 But wait, we haven’t even gotten to the good part yet; a handy-dandy 152-mm gun/howitzer in an armored air-conditioned turret with a traverse of 45-degrees, elevation of 70-degrees, and a 20 km range.
 Say you spot a coyote on a distant mountain top.
 No problemo.
 Just start lobbing 96-pound high explosive projectiles at him at the rate or 3 rounds per minute until you whack him, or rearrange the terrain features enough that he gets hopelessly lost.
 For those little pests at short range, you also have the good old DShK 12.7mm machine gun, aka the “Russian Ma Duece”.

 Uh-oh.
 You can’t find enough 152-mm and 12.7mm ammunition at the local sporting goods store on the Mexican border?
 Not to worry.
 There are also export versions fitted with the popular 155-mm cannon and a 7.62x51mm NATO machine gun.
+So there's no reason not to rush out and buy one today!

 #5 M53/59 Praga

-Without the option for a jumping front axle, the M53/59 has not been popular with Mexican drug cartels so I think the ATF should sell them surplus to American citizens.
+Without the option for a jumping front axle, the M53/59 has not been popular with Mexican drug cartelsso I think the ATF should sell them surplus to American citizens.

 Let’s say you’re also a duck hunter, and an increase in gas prices has you looking for something a little more economical in the mileage department.
 The Czechs have you covered there as well with the M53/59 Praga self-propelled anti-aircraft gun.